woocommerce/qit-documentation/docs/custom-tests/06-themes.md

 # Themes

 :::info
-The custom tests feature is available as early-access.
+The custom E2E tests feature is available as early-access.
 :::

 ## Introduction

-You can use the Custom Tests to test both plugins and themes.
+You can use the custom E2E tests to test both plugins and themes.

 ## Using a specific theme on your tests